 Thomas Hobbes.
 (2016, December 11).
 Wikipedia.
-Retrieved December 16, 2016, from https://en.wikipedia.org/wiki/ Thomas_Hobbes.
+Retrieved December 16, 2016, from https://en.wikipedia.org/wiki/ Thomas Hobbes.

-The course schedule contains the full reference for each assigned text, which should make this process much easier for you, while providing you with lots of examples for additional outside sources that you may use.
+The course schedule contains the full reference for each assigned text, which should make this process much easier for you, while providing you with lots of examples for any additional outside sources that you may use.

-Other People: You must also cite ideas coming from classmates, friends, family members, course assistants, the Writing Center, or anyone else.
+Other People: You must also cite ideas coming from classmates, friends, family members, course assistants, the Academic Resource Center (ARC), or anyone else.
 In-text citations must reference (1) the person whose idea it was, and (2) when you got that idea from them, as in: